Assault Defense Lawyer in Dayton, OH

 Our legal team is led by Attorney L. Patrick Mulligan, who is a Board Certified Criminal Law Specialist by the National Board of Trial Advocacy.
 One of the 24 lawyers in the state of Ohio to have this additional certification, Attorney Mulligan applies his expert legal knowledge to each case that crosses his desk.
 Our firm has become known for being passionate defenders of the rights of accused individuals in Dayton.

-Should you choose to retain our services, you can feel confident in knowing that our Dayton assault lawyers will do whatever we can to shield from serious penalties such as:
+Should you choose to retain our services, you can feel confident in knowing that our Dayton assault lawyers will do whatever we can.
+We can shield you from serious penalties such as:

 • Steep fines